NullFragment/PSU_Class_Projects/README.md

 # Hello!
 Please read me for clarification.
 ## Welcome to my class project/assignment code repository.

 This repository contains code for projects for classes during my attendance at Penn State consisting of various programming and scripting languages as well as LaTeX documents.

+## __Unless otherwise specified within a directory's readme file, all work was completed solely by myself.__

 ### The breakdown of each course is as follows:
 * __COURSE:__ _(Language)_ Course Description